 Phase 6 of the uMshwathi RBWSS will supply both rural and peri-urban settlement areas.
-The estimated population that will be served is 100 000.
+The estimated population that will be served is 80 000.

-The anticipated completion date for the detailed design is towards the end of 2020.
-This phase of the uMshwathi RBWSS project is expected to cost R 226 million.
+The anticipated completion date for the detailed design is mid 2021.
+This phase of the uMshwathi RBWSS project is expected to cost R 237 million.